hemantapaudel/spring-aop/README.md

 =>> Yes we can ordered the execution of advice execution
     1. we have to keep advice on seperated Aspect
     2. The Aspect can be ordered by implementing Ordered inteface or using @Order(2)

+#Spring-boot cache and ehcache Implementation
+We need to add Spring's @EnableCaching annotation to a Spring bean so that Spring's annotation-driven cache management is enabled.

+Spring's auto-configuration finds Ehcache's implementation of JSR-107.
+However, no caches are created by default.

+@Cacheable  is added to this method,  So that Spring will handle the caching.
+As a result of this annotation, Spring will create a proxy of the UserServiceImpl to intercept calls to the getUsers method and call Ehcache.